Ebola Outbreak: How Worried Should We Be?

 Once you get to Bikoro, he says, there are other villages accessible only on foot.

-To help with the logistical challenges of getting supplies in to the part Congo, the U.N.
-World Food Program has started flying Russian-made helicopters back and forth from Mbandaka to Bikoro.
+To help with the logistical challenges of moving supplies, the U.N.
+World Food Programme has started flying Russian-made helicopters back and forth from Mbandaka to Bikoro.
 The WFP has also set up what it's calling an air-bridge for cargo planes between the Congolese capital of Kinshasa and Mbandaka.
-So far the WFP has moved in five tons of personal protective equipment for health workers, tents, body bags and other gear to try to get control of this outbreak before it spreads further.
+So far the WFP has moved in 5 tons of personal protective equipment for health workers, tents, body bags and other gear to try to get control of this outbreak before it spreads further.

 Dr. Robert Steffen, head of WHO's International Health Regulations Emergency Committee on the outbreak, says the local and international response to the outbreak has been swift and robust.
 International medical teams have already been identified and are on standby to send into the region if the outbreak spreads.